Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 Professor Babbling waved her hand at the walls.
 ‘My office is my playground.
 Now, if you don’t mind telling me, why did you decide to switch to my class, Harry?’

 ‘I find runes interesting.
 It’s quite different to the wand magic I’m kind of used to and, if I’m being completely honest, Professor Trelawney was a bit too fond of predicting my death.’

 ‘How horrible,’ Professor Babbling said.
 ‘I’m glad you’ve a genuine interest in the subject.
 This is a small group and we tend to move quite fast, so anyone not completely on board can get left behind.’
 Her gaze focused on something just past Harry’s head.
 ‘Back to class, then.
 I won’t pass your concerns about Professor Trelawney on.
 Just between the two of us, I’ve never really had time for a subject as imprecise and vague as divination.’

 Harry spared a glance at the wall as he left.
 A bright pink zig-zag and a small, neat paragraph of handwriting stood out of the rest.
 Sowilo.
 He touched a finger to his scar as he took his seat beside Hermione.
-Stupid Riddle, just had to leave a scar in a funny shape, didn’t he?
+Stupid Voldemort, just had to leave a scar in a funny shape, didn’t he?